segunsaromi/COOPERATIVE-THRIFT-SOCIETY-APPLICATION---SAVINGS-LOANS-DIVIDEND/README.md

 Please note:  I have been playing around this code for a while and hope to put perfection on it like connect file usage, commenting and using more functions to minmize coding.

 For a proper coding programme, please check my 4th repository there i used proper coding technique methods and structure (e.g. comment, functions, naming, indent etc.) https://github.com/segunsaromi/GREENWEB-FINANCE-MANAGEMENT-APPLICATION

+This application is fully based on web technology, it requires a PHP-capable webserver and a MySQL database.
+For testing purposes, using XAMPP is recommended